mergentlabs/mergent-js/README.md

 ## Distributing

 1. Update the version with `npm version <version>` (this makes a new commit)
+1. Amend that commit with updates to the CHANGELOG
 1. Push with `git push --tags`
 1. Package with `npm run package`
 1. Publish with `npm publish`